thewca/wca-regulations/wca-regulations.md

     - 2n1) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the start of any following rounds of the relevant event.
     - 2n2) The WCA Delegate must resolve the dispute before the start of the next round of the event.
     - 2n3) The competitor must accept all final rulings of the WCA Delegate.
 Penalty: disqualification from the competition.
-- 2s) Competitors under certain circumstances (e.g. disability) that may prevent them from abiding by one or more WCA Regulations may request special accommodations from the WCA Delegate.
+- 2s) Competitors with circumstances (e.g. disability) that may prevent them from abiding by one or more WCA Regulations may request special accommodations from the WCA Delegate.
 Competitors requesting such accommodations should contact the organization team and WCA Delegate at least two weeks before the competition.
 - 2t) Each competitor must be familiar with and understand the WCA Regulations before the competition.
 - 2u) Competitors must be present and ready to compete when they are called to compete for an attempt.
 Penalty: disqualification from the event.
     - 2u1) Exception: A competitor who is not present in time for an individually scheduled attempt (e.g. a 3x3x3 Fewest Moves attempt, a 3x3x3 Multi-Blind attempt) may be considered to have declined that attempt (DNS), at the discretion of the WCA Delegate.